apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/build.en.md

 ### Configure GLT Module (Optional)

-The official website's released binary package does not include the GLT module by default and does not guarantee the integrity of cross-library transactions.
-If you are using the openGauss database with GLT functionality, you can additionally introduce the GLT module to ensure the integrity of cross-library transactions.
+The official website's released binary package does not include the GLT module by default, if you are using the openGauss database with GLT functionality, you can additionally introduce the GLT module to ensure the integrity of XA transactions.

 There are currently two ways to introduce the GLT module, and corresponding configurations need to be made in server.yaml.